markothell/SITBlog/content/maps/prosperity.md

 ---
-title: "Prosperity"
+title: "What Is Prosperity?"
-summary: "Map concepts of prosperity at the intersection of scale and productivity."
+summary: "Map concepts of prosperity at the intersection of scale and generativity."
 type: "map"
 date: 2025-06-18
 weight: 1